 Amortization of Program Rights.
 The Group estimates the amortization of program rights with finite lives based on the manner and pattern of usage of the acquired program rights.
 The Group estimates that programs are more marketable in their initial airing as compared to the succeeding airings.
 In addition, estimation of the amortization of program rights is based on the Group's experience with such rights.
-It is possible, however, that future results of operations could be materially affected by changes in the factors mentioned above.
+It is possible, however, that future results of operations could be materially affected by changes in estimates brought about by changes in the factors mentioned above.
 The amounts and timing of recorded expenses for any period would be affected by changes in these factors and circumstances.